Antham22/wattos-spaceship-emporium/README.md

 ```
 $ yarn run build
 ```
-The build output is located in the .next directory and can be ran by running the following script in the main directory:
+The build output is located in the .next directory.
+Run the production build locally by running:

 ```
 $ yarn start
 ```
+Make sure you are in the main project directory and NOT the .next folder when building and running.

 ## Built With